CTSRD-CHERI/cheri-exercises/src/introduction/exercise_vm_image.md

 We use the Windows Subsystem for Linux (WSL) to run the Linux qemu binaries.
 A short introduction to WSL and an installation guide can be found [here](https://learn.microsoft.com/en-us/windows/wsl/).

 1. Install Ubuntu WSL with `wsl --install -d Ubuntu`.
-Note, this will install either an Ubuntu VM or a linux compatibility layer on your machine.
+Note, this will install either an Ubuntu VM or a Linux compatibility layer on your machine.
 See [here](https://learn.microsoft.com/en-us/windows/wsl/) for more details on WSL.
 1. Setup a username and password for WSL Ubuntu during the installation process.
 1. Once the installation has finished and a shell for the WSL installation has opened, install `zip` with `sudo apt install zip`.
 1. Download this [zip](https://www.cl.cam.ac.uk/~pffm2/sosp2023_cheri_tutorial/files/sosp2023_qemu.zip) archive.